f-charton/f-charton.github.io/roots.md

 |6 | 36.5| 96.4 | 68.4 |  4.1 |
 |Average | 61.3 | 97.2 | 79.9 | - |

+### Varying the training set

-In my [paper on linear algebra](https://arxiv.org/abs/2112.01898), I had noticed that training models on problems of varying dimensions (e.g. matrices from 5x5 to 10x10) could improve accuracy: a model could not be trained to predict the eigenvalues of 10x10 matrices **only**, but if trained on a mix of matrices of different dimensions (e.g. 5x5 to 15x15), all sizes were learned with high accuracy.
+In my [paper on linear algebra](https://arxiv.org/abs/2112.01898), I observed that training models on sets mixing problems of different sizes could improve accuracy.
+A model trained on 10x10 matrices only could not learn their eigenvalues, but a model trained on a mixture of 5x5 to 15x15 matrices would learn eigenvalues for all dimensions (with high accuracy).

-Tables 2 and 3 compare the accuracies (after about 400 epochs) models trained on different datasets: from sets of polynomials with the same degree (3, 4, 5, 6, 7 and 8), to sets of different degrees (3-4, 3-6, 3-8, 5-6, 5-8).
-It appears that max-err accuracy (table 2) is independent of the training set: the roots of polynomials of degree 3 are predicted with similar accuracies (around 85%) by models trained on degree 3 polynomials only, or on mixtures of different degrees (3-4, 3-6 or 3-8).
-The same property holds for degrres 3 to 8.
+In this second series of experiments, I compare models trained on sets of polynomials of same degree (six datasets with degree 3, 4, 5, 6, 7 and 8), and mixtures of polynomials of different degrees (3-4, 3-6, 3-8, 5-6 5-8, all uniformly sampled with respect to the degree).
+All modesl are trained for about 400 epochs.
+Table 2 summarize the max-err accuracy (proportion of polynomials with all roots predicted correctly), for all degrees in the test set.
+For each degree (line in Table 2) accuracies are constant, and independent of the training set, e.g. all degree 3 polynomials are predicted with 85% accuracy.

 **Table 2 - max-err accuracy per degree, for different datasets**
 |Degree | 3 | 4 | 5 | 6 | 7 | 8 | 3-4 | 3-6 | 3-8 | 5-6 | 5-8 |
 |-------|---|---|---|---|---|---|-----|-----|-----|-----|-----|